 This opens up your options to choose from ‘Go to Screen’ and select a screen to land to, ‘Change State’ and select a state to change to, or 'Play Audio' which opens up Sound Manager for you to choose a sound to play when the UI component is tapped.

-Proto.io lets you quickly build interactions triggered by tap events by dragging the little thunder icon on the left of a UI component and dropping it on the component to be affected by the interaction (either on the canvas, or in the Layers list).
+Proto.io lets you quickly build interactions triggered by tap events by dragging the little lightning icon on the left of a UI component and dropping it on the component to be affected by the interaction (either on the canvas, or in the Layers list).

 Depending on the type of UI component you ‘drop’ your interaction on, you get a list of relevant actions.